Is Canada Trolling The U.S. Election Results?

-As ballots are being counted across the nation, many U.S. voters may be taking that long-promised fantasy of moving to Canada should the election not turn out in their favour more seriously.
-One has to wonder what Canadians are thinking as Donald Trump and Hillary Clinton duke it out for delegates.
-But could one tweet be telling us how North Americans really feel?
+As ballots are being counted across the nation, many U.S. voters may be taking that long-promised fantasy of moving to Canada should the election not turn out in their favor more seriously.
+One has to wonder what our neighbors up north are thinking as Donald Trump and Hillary Clinton duke it out for delegates.
+But could one tweet be telling us how our fellow North Americans really feel?

 As BuzzFeed notes, the country's official Twitter account wrote on Tuesday evening: "In Canada, immigrants are encouraged to bring their cultural traditions with them and share them with fellow citizens."
 (Here it is en français, if the message didn't get across.)